ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

 ### Step 4: Ping the Ingress subdomain and router public IP address
 {: #ping-43}

 Check the availability of the public IP addresses of the Ingress controller's routers and verify your subdomain mappings.
+Additionally, ensure that the OpenShift control plane can access your routers to health check them.
 {: shortdesc}

 1. Get the external IP addresses that the router services are listening on.
 If you have a multizone cluster, note that the router service in the first zone where you have workers nodes is always named `router-default`, and router services in the zones that you subsequently add to your cluster have names such as `router-dal12`.
 In VPC clusters, the external IP addresses are behind a hostname that is assigned by the VPC load balancer, such as `aabb1122-us-south.lb.appdomain.cloud`.